 Compile a list of your favorite college planning websites that your students can use to begin their college and scholarship searches.
 Consider printing out your list and giving it to your juniors and seniors at the beginning of the school year.
-Some useful sites include FAFSA, The Common Application, and of course, CollegeXpress, where they'll find all the information they need on thousands of schools and scholarships.
+Some useful sites include FAFSA, The Common Application, and of course, CollegeXpress.
 You might also list the websites of the colleges and universities that students from your school most often attend, including direct links to their application and financial aid pages.

-While you may not have loads of time to spend with each of your students individually, you can communicate via e-mail to answer questions, check in on their progress, and even send out reminders about upcoming deadlines.
-If you haven't already joined the Twitter bandwagon, consider setting up an account that students can follow and use it to post things like scholarships you've come across, test-taking tips, SAT vocabulary definitions, or college-related news and advice.
+While you may not have loads of time to spend with each of your students individually, you can communicate via email to answer questions, check in on their progress, and even send out reminders about upcoming deadlines.
+You could even consider setting up a social media account on Twitter, Instagram, or even TikTok that students can follow and use it to post things like scholarships you've come across, test-taking tips, SAT vocabulary definitions, or college-related news and advice.

-Once your students have ensured their online presence is squeaky clean, social networking can be an excellent tool in the college admission process.
-Many colleges and universities now have Facebook, Twitter, and YouTube accounts, allowing prospective students to connect with them and learn more about what they have to offer.
-Your juniors can use these sites to explore the schools they're interested in and your seniors can use them to interact with current students at the schools to which they are applying and to learn about the goings-on on campus once they've been accepted.
+Social networking can be an excellent tool in the college admission process.
+Most colleges and universities have Instagram, Twitter, and YouTube accounts, allowing prospective students to connect with them and learn more about what they have to offer.
+Your juniors can use these sites to explore the schools they're interested in, and your seniors can use them to interact with current students at the schools they’re applying to and to learn about campus events once they've been accepted.

 If your schedule permits, consider offering group counseling sessions.
-Determine the various categories your college-bound students fall into--such as private or public school applicants, two-year school applicants, and students in the top 10%--and then offer a few question-and-answer sessions specifically geared toward each group.
-Students in similar situations will have similar questions for you, so making yourself available to several of them at once will help you hit many birds with one stone while giving them the individualized attention they need.
+Determine the various categories your college-bound students fall into—such as private or public school applicants, community college applicants, and students in the top 10%—and then offer a few question-and-answer sessions specifically geared toward each group.
+Students in similar situations will have similar questions for you, so making yourself available to several of them at once will help you juggle many students needs while still giving them the individualized attention they need.

-In your multifaceted role as a high school counselor, the time you are able to devote to college planning may be limited.
-And while there's no book, website, or Twitter feed that could ever take your place, these time-saving suggestions, along with a little hard work and ingenuity, will help put you and your students on track for success.
+In your multifaceted role as a high school counselor, the time you can devote to college planning may be limited.
+And while there's no book, website, or social media platform that could ever take your place, these time-saving suggestions, along with a little hard work and ingenuity, will help put you and your students on track for success.